pengdotevoke/pengdotevoke/README.md

 - 👀 I'm a Python Dev
 - 🌱 My Skills include Python Developent, Web evelopement, Systems testing,
 - 💞️ I’m looking to collaborate.
 Any challenging project, I'm game.
 Just HMU
-- 📫 How to reach me: Find me on LinkedIn @otipapajim
+- 📫 How to reach me: Find me on LinkedIn @otipapajim and I'll give you my email and we can talk from there
 - 😄 Pronouns:
 - ⚡ Fun fact: Sacarsm is not the smartest form of wit.
 I'm convinced it's not even wit at all